Jenn Forgie

-Jennifer Forgie (born January 4, 1969) is a Canadian actress and singer, who is often credited as Jenn Forgie.
+Jennifer Forgie is a Canadian voice actress, who is often credited as Jenn Forgie.

 Biography

 Forgie is well known for her anime roles on Inuyasha, as Jakotsu, the homosexual member of The Band of Seven and Ranma ½ as Tsukasa.
 She also played May Kanker and Nazz von Bartonschmeer during the third season of the animated series Ed, Edd n Eddy.
 However, the creator, Danny Antonucci, preferred Nazz and May's previous voice, Erin Fitzgerald, and had her flown to Canada to replace her for future episodes.
 She has also appeared in a TV movie about Flight 93.